Do we need boots?

 What special things do the Canadian bases offer?

 Unbelievable.
 With so little fishing pressure, the bite is almost always on.
 Every cast could be your next monster walleye, northern pike or smallmouth.
 Oh, and be sure to bring plenty of fishing leaders – those northern pike and walleye get a little toothy.
+For more information on fishing in canoe country, check out Northern Tier's Tips for Fishing by Canoe.

 Northern Tier recommends that all Fishing Licenses be purchased online in advance of your trip.
 If youth under the age of 16 (for fishing in Minnesota or Manitoba) or under the age of 18 (for fishing in Ontario) would like to fish, they can fish under the license of a single adult.
 However, their catch will be restricted to this adult’s limit.